|

 goal was Harrisburg.
 Here in central Pennsylvania,

-he hoped to sever Yankee rail co
+he hoped to sever Yankee rail communication with

-my in the west.
+their army in the west.
 Jackson was detailed south to

 capture Harper's Ferry while Lee continued on to the